 So how can you combat productivity shame?
 How can you be more realistic in both the workplace and in your daily life when it comes to your to-do’s?
 Here are a few techniques you can use today to avoid productivity shame:

 - Limit your to-do List to only the absolutely necessary things.
 Try the Ivy Lee Method the night before, but limit it to your big-ticket items, and no more than two or three.
 The more on your list, the more likely that guilt will creep in at the end of the day.

 - Set aside designated time within your day to work only on those two or three big to-do’s.
 If you work in an office, have a closed-door policy for an hour.
 If you work from home, set a timer, put the phone in a drawer out of sight, and close out unnecessary tabs on your computer.
 Those small, seemingly insignificant distractions add up in a big way.

 - Find an accountabili-buddy.
 This can be someone in the workplace or your personal life who can act as a check-in for you on the way to your goals.
 Having a physical means of accountability can help you stay on track, whether it’s a project at work or a side hustle at home.

 - Get up and move!
 Sometimes a short workout or even a walk can stimulate ideas, clear your mind, and spur creativity.

 Give a few of these a try, and see if that inner guilt trip voice of “shoulda-woulda-coulda" quiets down for a bit.

-This blog was written by Angie Mitchell, RD, Wellness Coordinator.
-To find out more about the NIFS bloggers, click here.
+This blog was written by Lauren Zakrajsek, NIFS Health Fitness Instructor, Personal Trainer, and Internship Coordinator.
+To learn more about the NIFS bloggers, click here.